naveedahmad14/takeout_review_app/README.md

 4. Run in Xcode

 ## Backend Setup
-To enable the AI-powered food recommendations and reviews in your app, you will need to set up the backend.
+To enable the AI-powered food recommendations in your app, you will need to set up the backend.
 Please follow the instructions in the [takeout_backend repository](https://github.com/Sunny-xyz/takeout_backend) to configure the necessary API endpoints and models.

 ## Quick Start
 ```bash